YuliaKokorieva/bikes-project/README.md

 # Bike Rides project
-Fullstack ptoject for storing and displaying data on city bike rides in Helsinki.
+Fullstack / Cloud project for storing and displaying data on city bike rides in Helsinki.

 ### Data:
-concatenated and validated with [Python script](https://github.com/YuliaKokorieva/bikes-project/blob/master/Data/data_validation.py).
+Concatenated and validated with [Python script](https://github.com/YuliaKokorieva/bikes-project/blob/master/Data/data_validation.py).
 Validation included:
 1. removing the rides with missing values
 2. removing the rides that lasted less than 10 secs and less then 10 m